Sabrinazzz/FYP-Android-Test/README.md

 ```
 $ toolchain build pyobjus
 ```
-Now follow these steps, which all relate to files located in XXXXXXXX
+Now follow these steps, which all relate to files located in the ```ios-notifictions``` folder in this repository.

 Step 1: Place the ```ios_notification.py``` file inside your original Kivy Project folder.
 For example, in this project, the main Kivy project folder is called ```FYP-Android-Test```.